SebastianoF/bruker2nifti/README.md

 * `python parsers/bruker2nii.py -i path/to/a/bruker/study -o path/to/output/folder`
 Where python is a distribution proivided with the required libraries.

-### Open the GUI
+### Open the GUI via pip
+Create a [virtualenvironment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/), activate it, then type
 ```
-cd path-to-bruker2nifti-repo
-chmod 777 GUI/setupper_MAC.sh
-./GUI/setupper_MAC.sh
+pip install bruker2nifti
+bruker2nifti_gui
 ```

+### Open the GUI with no python learning
+Download the repository as a .zip with button **clone or download** in the [repository home page](https://github.com/SebastianoF/bruker2nifti).
-Alternatively double click on
+Unzip the donwloaded file and double click on the file `run_setupper_MAC` in the `GUI` folder.
-`GUI/run_setupper_MAC`.
-After the installation, double-click on the file 'OpenGUIbru2nii' to open the GUI.
+After the automatic installation, if everything worked, you should see a launcher, a new file called 'OpenGUIbru2nii' in the code structure.
+The following window and a terminal should appear.
+Double click on it.
+The following window should appear:

+![gui_example](https://github.com/SebastianoF/bruker2nifti/blob/master/screenshots/gui_example.jpg)

+Keep the terminal open while doing the conversion, as there you will see the steps and the output of the different conversion steps.
 The launcher can be moved around in the user system.

-![gui_example](https://github.com/SebastianoF/bruker2nifti/blob/master/screenshots/gui_example.jpg)
+If you need to move the folder where you donwloaded the code.
+If something went wrong please raise an issue.

 ### Testing
 Unit testing with [nosetest](http://pythontesting.net/framework/nose/nose-introduction/):